Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Yankees have the 12th-ranked team ERA among all MLB pitching staffs (4.01).

-- Yankees pitchers combine to surrender 164 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Yankees pitchers combine to allow 166 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- The right-hander's last appearance was on Friday against the Tampa Bay Rays, when he threw 7 2/3 innings, surrendering one earned run while giving up three hits.
+- In his last time out on Saturday, the righty went 6 2/3 innings against the Tampa Bay Rays, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.